remotestorage/chef/cookbooks/ntp/README.md

 - `ntp['packages']`

   - Array, the packages to install
   - Default, ntp for everything, ntpdate depending on platform.
-Not applicable for
+Not applicable for Windows nodes.
-  - Windows nodes

 - `ntp['service']`